-What we heard Proposed Changes • Clarify what is Move to "Member Responsibilities" section: meant by the TAC membership members are invited to formally term communicate provide feedback during the scheduled // II // meetings.
-If TAC members would like feedback specifically "formally" noted in meeting notes, please advise Manitoba Hydro either during the meeting or by email at IRP@hydro.mb.ca.
-Additional feedback may also be provided by email. any feedback or recommendations for Manitoba Hydro to review so it can be documented in the meeting notes.
+What we heard Proposed Changes Clarify what is Move to "Member Responsibilities" section: meant by the TAC membership members are invited to formally communicate term "formally" provide feedback during the scheduled meetings.
+If TAC members would like feedback specifically noted in meeting notes, please advise Manitoba Hydro either during the meeting or by email at IRP@hydro.mb.ca.
+Additional feedback may also be provided by emailany feedback or recommendations for Manitoba Hydro to review so it can be documented in the meeting notes.